April 2, 2026

 What Is a Severance Agreement in California?

 A severance agreement is a legal contract between you and your former employer.
 In exchange for severance pay, you typically agree to release some or all legal claims against the company.
-Those claims can include wrongful termination, discrimination, retaliation, unpaid wages, and more.
+A severance agreement is legally binding once you sign it, so understanding the full terms before you commit is essential.

 The agreement benefits the employer above all.
 It closes the door on potential lawsuits and, in many cases, locks you into confidentiality and non-disparagement requirements.
 The money can be genuinely helpful, especially if you are under financial pressure after losing your income.
-However, severance pay rarely reflects the full value of what you may be entitled to under California law.
+However, severance pay in California rarely reflects the full value of what you may be entitled to under California law.

-No law requires you to sign a severance agreement.
+No California law requires you to sign a severance agreement.
 You always have the right to review it, negotiate it, or walk away from it entirely.

 Legal Terms in Severance Agreements Every California Employee Should Know